-(g) SCSBs, Registered Brokers, RTAs and CDPs
+(vii) SCSBs, Registered Brokers, RTAs and CDPs

-SCSBs or Registered Brokers or Registrar and Share Transfer agents or Collecting Depository Participants collect application forms from applicants during the Issue period, and enter details into the electronic bidding system on the Stock Exchanges and undertake preliminary verification prior to sending the application forms to the Registrar to the Issue.
+SCSBs or Registered Brokers or Registrar and Share Transfer Agents or Collecting Depository Participants collect application forms from applicants during the Issue period, and enter details into the electronic bidding system on the stock exchanges and undertake preliminary verification prior to sending the application forms to the Registrar to the Issue.
+SCSBs or Registered Brokers or Registrar and Share Transfer Agents or Collecting Depository Participants would typically not be required in a private placement.

-(h) Advertising agency
+(viii) Advertising agency

-In respect of a public offer, an advertising agency is responsible for advertising and publicity, undertaking public relation activities and providing information to the Merchant Bankers to enable them to submit the compliance certificate to SEBI as specified under the InvIT Guidelines.
+In respect of a public issue, an advertising agency is responsible for advertising and publicity, undertaking public relation activities and providing information to the Merchant Bankers to enable them to submit the compliance certificate to SEBI as specified under the InvIT Guidelines.

-However, no advertisements may be issued in case of a private placement.
+However, in terms of the InvIT Regulations, no advertisements may be issued in case of a private placement.

-5. What is the typical structure of an InvIT?
+06 What is the typical structure of an InvIT?

-Set out below is the typical structure of an InvIT:
+Provided below is the typical structure of an InvIT:

-6. What is the process for registration of an InvIT?
+What is the process for registration of an InvIT?

-Set out below are the steps involved in registration of an InvIT:
+Provided below are the steps involved in registration of an InvIT:

-- Identification and appointment of the Trustee by the Sponsor - Formation of a trust under the Trusts Act and registration of the same under the Registration Act by the Sponsor - Identification of the Investment Manager and the Project Manager - Submission of the application to SEBI by the Sponsor for registration of the InvIT in the manner prescribed under, the InvIT Regulations along with draft of the Trust Deed, the Investment Management Agreement and the Project Implementation and Management Agreement.
-Some of the key information to be included in the application is (i) details of the parties to the InvIT; (ii) description of assets to be included under the InvIT; (iii) details of the business plan and investment strategy; (iv) details of disciplinary action, and litigation connected with securities market if any, against the Parties to the InvIT and each of their directors including refusal of registration or suspension of registration by SEBI - Review of application by SEBI, addressing queries by SEBI in respect of the application and incorporating comments, if any, by SEBI on the Trust Deed, the Investment Agreement and the Project Implementation and Management Agreement - Grant of in-principle approval by SEBI for registration of the InvIT - Submission of the executed Trust Deed and Investment Management Agreement to SEBI - Grant of the final registration certificate as an InvIT by SEBI
+- Identification and appointment of the Trustee by the Sponsor - Formation of a trust under the Trusts Act and registration of the same under the Registration Act, by the Sponsor - Identification of the Investment Manager and the Project Manager - Submission of the application to SEBI by the Sponsor for registration of the InvIT in the manner specified under Schedule I, Form A of the InvIT Regulations along with the executed versions of the Trust Deed and the

+Investment Management Agreement.
+Some of the key information to be included in the application is (i) details of the parties to the InvIT; (ii) description of assets to be included under the InvIT; (iii) details of the business plan and investment strategy; and (iv) details of disciplinary action and litigation connected with securities market if any, against the Parties to the InvIT and each of their directors including refusal of registration or suspension of registration by SEBI.

+- Review of application by SEBI, addressing queries by SEBI in the application and incorporating comments, if any, by SEBI on the Trust Deed and the Investment Management Agreement - Grant of in-principle approval by SEBI for registration of the InvIT - Submission of non-refundable application fee to SEBI - Grant of final registration certificate as an InvIT by SEBI

-7. When is the Sponsor required to transfer infrastructure assets to the InvIT?
+When is the Sponsor required to transfer infrastructure assets to the InvIT?

-The Sponsor is required to transfer the infrastructure assets (which constitute the initial portfolio assets of the InvIT) to the InvIT prior to allotment of Units of the InvIT through private placement or public offer for the listing of Units.
+The Sponsor is required to transfer its entire shareholding or interest and rights in the infrastructure assets (which constitute the initial portfolio assets of the InvIT) to the InvIT prior to allotment of Units of the InvIT through private placement or public issue for the listing of Units.